Omarmaste/zabbix-asterisk/README.md

 ## 🚀 Features

 - 📞 Count concurrent calls from Asterisk
-- 🔍 Monitor SIP and PJSIP devices with Zabbix triggers
+- 🔍 Monitor SIP and PJSIP devices jitter
 - ⚙️ Compatible with Rocky Linux 8 and CentOS
-- 🐍 Scripts written in Python and Shell
 - 📘 Pre-integrated with Zabbix 6.x agent system

 ---